mongodb-js/charts-embed-sdk/examples/programmatic-highlighting/readme.md

    - Open the _index.js_ file (`src/index.js`)
    - Replace the `baseUrl` string on with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
    - Replace the `chartId` string on with the chart ID you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
-   - Replace the filter in the `addEventListener` callback with a suitable filter document for your chart

 2. Run `npm install` to install the package dependencies.
 3. Run `npm start` to launch the sample application